Lookup syntax

 List lookup

 A list lookup returns all the artifacts or collections that match any one of the items in the list, where each item is a string, integer, or dictionary lookup as above.
+It is an error if any of the lookups in the list raise an error.

 For example, the following lookup returns all the active items in the collection looked up by debian/trixie that have either (1) package: "libc6-dev" and version: "2.37-15" or (2) have names starting with debhelper_13.15.3_, and also the artifact with ID 123: